 Effective July 1, 2022, as required by the Infrastructure Investment and Jobs Act (IIJA) passed last November, the Internal Revenue Service (IRS) has reinstated the Superfund Chemical Excise Tax on a wide range of chemicals and substances.
-These taxes have not been in effect since 1995, so over the past 27 years are now scrambling to understand the complexities and requirements of this new iteration of the law.
+These taxes have not been in effect since 1995, so companies that haven’t had to deal with them for the past 27 years are now scrambling to understand the complexities and requirements of this new iteration of the law.

 The following is an FAQ to help companies get up to speed on what the Superfund Chemical Excise Taxes will require of them.
 The information here is by no means comprehensive, but it does provide a basic understanding of the law and its implications for affected companies.

 What is the purpose of the Superfund Chemical Excise Taxes?

 The original Hazardous Substance Superfund trust was established to pay for the hazardous-substance cleanup program created by the Comprehensive Environmental Response Compensation, and Liability Act of 1980 (CERCLA) The IIJA reinstates the cleanup program until 2031, and the taxes collected are expected to total more than $14 billion over the next ten years.

 What does the excise tax apply to under the new law?

 Under the new law, the excise tax applies to the use, sale, or import of 42 taxable “chemicals” and 151 “hazardous substances.”
 The IRS has issued lists for both the chemicals and substances included (under Section 4661 and 4671 of the Internal Revenue Code, respectively), but has cautioned importers that items on the list could change as chemicals or substances are either added or removed from the list over time.